jfisher-usgs/RNWIS/README.md

 devtools::install_github("jfisher-usgs/RNWIS")
 ```

-Contact your IT specialist for help with setting up the Oracle 32-bit ODBC drivers.
+Contact your IT specialist for help with setting up the Oracle ODBC driver (only available in 32-bit).

 ## Run